crichmond1989/testit/README.md

 }
 ```

 I use this approach with personal and work projects.
-Some of the work functional tests can take a long time, so it's nice to short-circuit early.
+Some of the functional tests can take a long time, so it's nice to short-circuit early.
+If you want to test full workflows, I would recommend putting those suites in a separate stage or job.

 ## Examples